Warnings of flooding as heavy rain forecast for much of the country

 “There is some uncertainty as to exactly where we are going to see the heaviest rain and where is most likely to be impacted.”

-The forecast says heavy and, in places, prolonged rainfall is expected from an area of low pressure which is arriving from the east having brought downpours to parts of central Europe.
+The forecast says heavy and, in places, prolonged rainfall is expected from an area of low pressure arriving from the east, which has brought downpours to parts of central Europe.

 Many places could see 30-40mm of rain, while a few areas may receive 60-80mm as heavy rain moves northwards throughout Wednesday.
-The Met Office said there is a small chance a few upland areas could see up to 150mm, most likely across Snowdonia and parts of north Wales.
+The Met Office said there is a small chance a few upland areas could see up to 150mm.

-Although not covered by the yellow warning, the south of England could see heavy, thundery showers which could bring 30-40mm within three hours.
+In addition to the thunderstorm warning, which also includes scattered showers and the threat of spray on the roads and sudden flooding, the south of England could see heavy, thundery showers which could bring 30-40mm within three hours.

 A Met Office spokeswoman said: “The precise track of the low pressure which would determine where the rainfall comes is still uncertain and is something we are keeping an eye on.